When getting ready for a good night's sleep, having a set routine that is followed every day can...

 How Dangerous Is Your Bathroom?
 12 Safety Tips

 Many of the injuries that occur every day happen in the home.
 Of these, a large portion occurs in the bathroom, where the water and clutter add to the risk of every day.
 As reported by the CDC, in 2008, approximately 235,000 people in the U.S. ages 15+ sustained nonfatal, unintentional injuries in bathrooms that resulted in treatment from emergency departments.

-To keep yourself and your family safe in the tub and around the bathroom, there are some great ideas and products that help avoid falls, slips, and other incidents.
-From a nonslip mat in the tub to a well-suited bath mat outside the tub, handles for help getting in and out of a tub, and walk-in tubs for those who are older or have mobility limitations, there are many ways to help to improve your bathroom safety.
+There are some great ideas and products that help avoid falls, slips, and other incidents to keep yourself and your family safe in the tub and around the bathroom.
+From a nonslip mat in the tub to a well-suited bath mat outside the tub, handles for help getting in and out of a tub, and walk-in tubs for those who are older or have mobility limitations, there are many ways to help improve your bathroom safety.

 Keep You and Your Family Safe in the Bathroom with These Helpful Items

 Put a Bath Mat Outside the Tub and Inside